• Skip to main content

 Bacon Fried Rice with a Secret...shhhh

-To me, making a gourmet fried rice is about building layers of flavors.
+For me, making a gourmet fried rice is about building layers of flavors.
 The bacon, garlic, ginger, carrot, zucchini, onion mixture is the flavor base of this dish.
 Plus, properly salting ingredients as you work through the cooking process creates a good balance.
 The raw egg at the end is critical too.
 It turns into cooked egg the moment it hits the wok so don't worry.
-But it creates this nice coating over the rice that I think sets it apart from other recipes out there.
+But it creates this nice coating over the rice that adds to the flavor as well.

 Print